Lilac Class

 Numeracy

-During Summer 2 we will focus on developing:
+During Spring we will focus on:

 Physical Development

-During Autumn we will:
+During Spring we will:

 Gross Motor Skills